 The ability to accurately calculate medication dosages and administration rates is one of many essential skills for the nursing student to master for safe patient care.
-Med math will to be incorporated into every course during exams, clinical experiences, and case studies.
+Medication Calculation will be incorporated into nursing courses during exams, clinical experiences, and case studies.
 Pre-licensure students must demonstrate competency in medication calculation skills throughout the program.